Kunle Afolayan: Career progression and Netflix partnership (2011–present)

 Afolayan's next film, Phone Swap (2012), was conceived in response to an advertising brief on behalf of a corporate sponsor for a film that would appeal to the 15-45 age demographic.
 Afolayan intentionally sought to direct a comedy to diversify his production company.
 "Phone Swap is something different from what I’ve done in the past.
 It’s light, it’s bright, it’s a different genre from Irapada or from The Figurine."
 It received 4 nominations at the 8th Africa Movie Academy Awards, including the category Best Nigerian Film and won the award Achievement in Production Design.

 In 2014, Afolayan had another commercial and critical success with October 1, a thriller taking place in 1960 colonial Nigeria.
-It was the winner of 16 major African movie awards—including Best Feature Film, Best Screenplay, and Best Actor at the 2014 Africa International Film Festival—and was the second highest grossing Nigerian film at the time of its release, a feat Afolayan was to repeat two years later with The CEO.
-As of April 2025, both films rank #66 on the List of highest-grossing Nigerian films.
+It was the winner of 16 African movie awards—including Best Feature Film, Best Screenplay, and Best Actor at the 2014 Africa International Film Festival—and was the second highest grossing Nigerian film at the time of its release, a feat Afolayan was to repeat two years later with The CEO.
+As of April 2025, both films ranked #66 on the List of highest-grossing Nigerian films.
 In 2015, Netflix acquired the online distribution rights to October 1, making it one of the first Nollywood films to be featured on the streamer.

 Afolayan next helmed The Bridge (2017), a romantic drama starring Nigerian singer Chidinma in her first acting role.
-The film, in which Chidinma's Igbo characters falls in love with a Yoruba prince, was in part a social commentary about the pressures young Nigerian couples face involving class and tribe in their marriage choices.
+The film, in which Chidinma's Igbo character falls in love with a Yoruba prince, was in part a social commentary about the pressures young Nigerian couples face involving class and tribe in their marriage choices.
 That same year, the director released the comedy Omugwo.
-The plots centers on a couple played by Ken Erics and Omowumi Dada whose mothers, portrayed by Ayo Adesanya and Patience Ozokwor, move in with them to perform Omugwo, an Igbo tradition of postpartum care provided a mother and her newborn.
-Comedy blends with social commentary as the rivalry between the two mothers of differing cultural backgrounds complicate the young couple's lives.
+The plots centers on a couple played by Ken Erics and Omowumi Dada whose mothers (Ayo Adesanya and Patience Ozokwor) move in with them to perform Omugwo, an Igbo tradition of postpartum care provided a mother and her newborn.

-In 2021 Kunle released Citation, a Netflix drama based on the real-life issue of sexual assault on Nigerian college campuses starring Jimmy Jean-Louis as the accused professor and Temi Otedola as his victim.
+In 2021 Afolayan released Citation, a Netflix drama inspired by the issue of sexual assault on Nigerian college campuses and starring Jimmy Jean-Louis as the accused professor and Temi Otedola as his victim.
 Film critic Tambay Obenson observed that while the film depicts an issue that is not unusual in film, it does so through a West African lens rarely seen by international audiences.
-Citation was the fourth Afolayan film that Netflix had acquired online distribution rights for in addition to The CEO, October 1, and The Figurine.
+Citation was the fourth Afolayan film that Netflix had acquired online distribution rights to following The CEO, October 1, and The Figurine.
 Later that year, the streamer announced it was expanding the scope of its partnership with Afolayan by commissioning three original movies : a historical drama, a folklore fantasy, and a character drama.